Putting Together Your Down Payment

 • Carry-Back loans

-In a "carry back" agreement, the seller commits to loan you some of his home equity to help you get your down payment money.
-The buyer funds most of the purchase price with a traditional mortgage program and borrows the remaining funds from the seller.
-Generally, this form of second mortgage has a higher rate of interest.
+In the option of the seller "carrying back a second mortgage," the seller loans you part of his or her equity.
+You would finance the largest portion of the purchase price with a traditional mortgage lending institution and borrow the remainder from the seller.
+Generally, this kind of second mortgage will have a higher rate of interest.

-The satisfaction will be the same, no matter how you manage to put together your down payment.
-Your new home will be worth it!
+The satisfaction will be the same, no matter which strategy you use to get together your down payment.
+Your new home will be well worth it!

 Get a New Loan Quote